zeynepbasaranaksu/bilyonerStudyCase/README.md

 - `npm run lint:fix` - Fix ESLint errors
 - `npm run format` - Format code with Prettier

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

-### Netlify
-1. Build the project: `npm run build`
-2. Deploy the `dist` folder to Netlify
-3. Set environment variables in Netlify dashboard

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

 ## 📄 License